Department of Computer Science and Engineering

 The Department is experiencing a phase of dynamic growth and opportunity, driven by technological advancements and recognized for its excellence.

-Course Overview
+Overview

 The department is experiencing rapid growth, driven by technological advancements and its recognition for excellence.
 This creates abundant opportunities for innovation, research, and development, offering students and faculty the chance to excel in the evolving tech landscape.